Clark University Style Guide

 farther, further—Farther refers to physical distance.
 Further is an extension of time or degree.

 Fax—Noun.
 Acceptable as short version of fascimile or fascimile machine.
 Avoid use as a verb.

-fewer, less—Use fewer for individual items, less for bulk, time or quantity.
+fewer, less—Use fewer for individual items (items that can be counted); less for bulk, time or quantity.
 (Fewer than 100 students attended; I will be there in less than 10 minutes.)

 field hockey terms—Sports. corner hit, free hit, obstruction, offside, penalty corner, penalty stroke, push back (n.)

 field work—Two words.
 Definition: Work done or observations made in the field, as opposed to that done or observed in a laboratory or classroom.

 fieldwork—One word.
 Noun.
 Military.
 Definition: Any temporary fortification erected in the field.